-Why mark the Jami Mental Health Shabbat (JMHS)?
+How can I mark Jami Mental Health Shabbat?

-This special Shabbat is an opportunity for us to encourage conversations on mental health, raise awareness of mental distress and share ideas on how to support ourselves and others within our community.
+This special Shabbat is an opportunity for us to encourage conversations on mental health, raise awareness of mental illness and distress and share ideas on how to support ourselves and others within our community.

-Some communities choose to arrange for members of their congregation to share their own lived experience or invite mental health professionals to lead a talk, discussion or panel event.
-Jami will also have a great programme of online events that you and your community can participate in.
-Please go to jamiuk.org/jmhs for more details and to register.
+Some communities choose to arrange for members of their congregation to share their lived experience or invite mental health professionals to lead a talk, discussion or panel event.

 Key Facts on mental health

 Mental health refers to our cognitive, behavioural and emotional wellbeing – it is all about how we think, feel and behave.
 It helps determine how we handle stress, relate to others and make choices.